ice-black-tea/linktools/README.md

 │   ├── 👉 pidcat: Filter logcat by package name
 │   └── 👉 top: Fetch basic information about the currently running application ├── 📖 ct: Common scripts
-│   ├── 📘 cntr: Deploy and manage Docker/Podman containers with ease
 │   ├── 📘 env: Manage and configure the Linktools environment │   ├── 👉 grep: Search and match files using regular expressions │   └── 👉 tools: Execute tools directly from remote URLs